9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ```
 ::::

-We can also use functors to write a compact \"peek\" function.
+We can also use functors to write a compact "peek" function.
 This
-returns `Nothing` if we\'re at the end of the input string.
+returns `Nothing` if we're at the end of the input string.
 Otherwise,
 it returns the next character without consuming it (i.e. it inspects,
-but doesn\'t disturb, the current parsing state).
+but doesn't disturb, the current parsing state).

 :::: captioned-content
 ::: caption